Louis Theroux Without Limits

 Theroux has long been employing the technique of reaching marginalised, radical, unusual or aggressive interview subjects by being unabashedly honest and just gosh darn friendly (albeit with clear intentions to uncover an intriguing story).
 He investigates the taboo, often putting himself in awkward and dangerous situations.
 Remember his bit-part in a porno in 1998 or when he underwent liposuction in Under the Knife (2007)?

 If his last sell-out Australian tour is anything to go by, we can make an informed assumption that he’ll be as charismatic in person as he is on screen.
-Theroux will bring more than 25 years of journalistic practice to this massive 2020 Australian and New Zealand tour, stopping off in Sydney on January 17 and 18 for three live talks.
+Theroux will bring more than 25 years of journalistic practice to this massive 2020 Australian and New Zealand tour, stopping off at the Plenary in Melbourne for two shows on Sunday, January 19.

 RocKwiz host Julia Zemiro will be chatting with Theroux about his epic career, so it could really go in any direction: we could be in for a discussion about neo-Nazis, aggressive religious fundamentalists, porn stars, people with autism or transgender kids.
 You can also expect Theroux to dish about his most famous encounters, behind-the-scenes antics and wild off-camera events.